class QDesignerPropertySheetExtension

 Returns the property group for the property at the given index.

-Qt Designer's property editor supports property groups, i.e. sections of related properties.
+Qt Widgets Designer’s property editor supports property groups, i.e. sections of related properties.
 A property can be related to a group using the setPropertyGroup() function.
 The default group of any property is the name of the class that defines it.
 For example, the QObject::objectName property appears within the QObject property group.

-abstract propertyName(index)#
+abstract propertyName(index)

 Parameters: